 Air Cargo Operations

-With daily service through Empire Airlines and FedEx Express & United Parcel Service operating Airbus wide-body aircraft and in Shreveport, customers seeking to ship overnight cargo or parcels to anywhere in the world can utilize Shreveport Regional Airport’s services.
+With daily service through FedEx,UPS operating Airbus wide-body and Boeing aircraft and regional cargo carrier Mountain Air Cargo operating ATR-72 aircraft, customers seeking to ship overnight cargo or parcels to anywhere in the world can utilize Shreveport Regional Airport’s services.

 Ground-freight forwarders seeking warehouse and office space have multiple options at Shreveport Regional Airport.
-Nearly 40,000 square feet is available in different configurations in the existing air cargo building, and another 9,000 square feet of space is available in Air Cargo West, the new cargo district.
+The East Cargo complex has 40,000 square feet in different configurations and there is another 16,000+ square feet of space available in Air Cargo West.

 U.S. Customs Port of EntryTo assist cargo carriers, a United States Customs Port of Entry office is located at Shreveport Regional Airport.
 The service enables products from around the world to be shipped and cleared here much faster than at high-traffic coastal ports of entry.
 The office is located in the air cargo terminal at the airport, 6125 Interstate Drive, Bay 11.
 The telephone number is 318-635-7873.

 Additionally, Shreveport Regional Airport’s highly secured area is legally considered as outside the domain of U.S. Customs Service by the U.S. Government.
 This means foreign goods may be brought into the FTZ without formal customs entry or the payment of duty and excise taxes until and unless they enter the U.S. Testing, repackaging, inspections, and further processing can also be conducted within the FTZ.